Join the Travelling Kindness Rocks™ Dotting Team

 If this describes you, continue to read on about the Travelling Kindness Rocks Dotter

 training and certification process, which is completely free.

 Phase 1: Expression of INterest

-Once you have read the information on this page, have an understanding of other Travelling Kindness Rocks programs, and have decided to go through the Travelling Kindness Rocks training process, send an email to email@example.com that includes a couple photos of your recent dot mandalas and the following information:
+Once you have read the information on this page, have an understanding of other Travelling Kindness Rocks programs, and have decided to go through the Travelling Kindness Rocks training process, click on the button below to submit your expression of interest information.

 Phase 2: Training & PRactice